zachmccabe/zachmccabe.github.io/_briars/briars.md

 ## Publishing workflow

 1. Briars is shot with an emphasis on quick turn around.
-Pictures are nearly always shot as JPG, then cropped 1:1 in Photo Mechanic on my Mac.
+Pictures are shot as JPG files whenever possible, then cropped 1:1 in Photo Mechanic on my Mac.
 Any notes or captions are stored in plaintext files alongside the images.

+    (Using the Sony RX100 cameras has slowed down my workflow.
+The on-camera JPG engine is so terrible I was ready to sell the camera until I begrudgingly switched to raw files, and, crucially, started using DXO Photo Lab to create JPGs from those raw files.
+So much better.)

 2. Everything gets moved to my phone so it can be published via mobile apps.
 I use Syncthing between Mac and Android.
 Previously, I used Dropbox.

-3. Because social platforms optimize image dimensions and file size on their servers, I simply upload a big 1:1 crop of the image so there is plenty of data to use.
-I don't scale the image down or compress it.
-For this website I use Nik Output Sharpener on my Mac to prep the scaled-down JPG files.
+3. For this website I use Nik Output Sharpener on my Mac to prep the scaled-down JPG files.
+Previously, Briars was shared over WeChat and Instagram.
+Because social platforms optimize image dimensions and file size on their servers, I uploaded a big, 1:1 crop of the image so there was plenty of data to use.
+Nice and simple.